A-Z of health

 - having an overactive bladder, meaning it can only hold a small amount of urine

-- being a very deep sleeper so they do not react to the signals telling their brain their bladder is full
+- being a very deep sleeper so they don't react to the signals telling their brain their bladder is full

-Constipation is frequently associated with bedwetting, especially in children who do not wet every night.
-In these cases, bedwetting may occur during the night when the child has not passed any stool (faeces) during the day.
-Sometimes treating constipation is all that is required to treat bedwetting.
+Constipation is frequently associated with bedwetting, especially in children who don't wet themselves every night.
+In these cases, bedwetting may happen during the night when the child has not had a poo during the day.
+Sometimes, treating constipation is all that's needed to treat bedwetting.
 Untreated constipation makes any treatment of bedwetting much harder.